 About Global Studies at LVC

 The forces shaping our world are intertwined and complex.
 Political systems, trade, laws, cultures, religious beliefs, ecosystems, and economies all interact to define how we live.
-Through LVC's Global Studies Program, you'll become skilled in addressing these issues through education in contemporary global politics, economics, world history, and society through a foreign language, internships, and study abroad opportunities.
+Through LVC's Global Studies major, you'll become skilled in addressing these issues through education in contemporary global politics, economics, world history, and society through a foreign language, internships, and study abroad opportunities.
 You'll also have opportunities to do research and present at conferences with your faculty, including Dr. Chris Dolan, professor of political science, a 2020 Fulbright Scholar to Kosovo.

 You'll gain skills that employers seek, preparing you for whatever career path you choose, including possibly a Pickering Foreign Affairs Fellow like one of our 2017 program graduates.
 These skills include the ability to think and communicate clearly, find information, and analyze ideas and evidence.
 Our alumni have earned jobs in diverse fields including education, law, business, journalism, and policy analysis.